The-Compilers/CryptoYard/backend/doc/reports.md

 * quoteObtainedInTransaction = transaction.baseAmount * transaction.averagePrice
 * wallet.quote.amount += quoteObtainedInTransaction
 * wallet.baseCurrency.amount -= transaction.baseAmount
-* wallet.baseCurrency.averageObtainPrice is unchanged
+* wallet.baseCurrency.averageObtainPriceHC is unchanged
-* sellPriceInUsd = transaction.averagePrice * wallet.quote.averageObtainPriceUsd
+* sellPriceInHC = transaction.averagePrice * wallet.quote.averageObtainPriceHC
-* priceDifferenceInUsd = sellPriceInUsd - wallet.baseCurrency.averageObtainPrice
+* priceDifferenceInHC = sellPriceInHC - wallet.baseCurrency.averageObtainPrice
-* transaction.profitLossInUsd = transaction.amount * priceDifferenceInUsd
+* transaction.profitLossInHC = transaction.amount * priceDifferenceInHC

-#### Cryptocurrency deposit
+#### Deposit

-An executed deposit means that the user deposits a cryptocurrency in the exchange.
+The user has deposited a cryptocurrency in the exchange.

 It is not known where and how the currency was obtained (mining, or purchase on another platform).

-User must enter the following information manually:

-* Obtain-price for the cryptocurrency, in USD
+User must enter manually enter the transaction.averagePrice - the obtain-price for the cryptocurrency, in HC.

 Wallet changes:

-* transaction.quoteCurrency = "USD"
+* transaction.quoteCurrency = homeCurrency
-* transaction.averagePrice = manualUserInput
+* transaction.averagePrice = [manualUserInput]
 * wallet.baseCurrency.amount -= transaction.baseAmount
-* usdSpentInTransaction = transaction.baseAmount * transaction.averagePrice + feeInUsd
+* hcSpentInTransaction = transaction.baseAmount * transaction.averagePrice
-* totalUsdSpent = usdSpentInTransaction + (wallet.baseCurrency.averageObtainPriceUsd * wallet.baseCurrency.amount)
+* totalHcSpent = hcSpentInTransaction + (wallet.baseCurrency.averageObtainPriceHC * wallet.baseCurrency.amount)
-* wallet.baseCurrency.averageObtainPriceUsd = totalUsdSpent / wallet.baseCurrency.amount
+* wallet.baseCurrency.averageObtainPriceHC = totalHcSpent / wallet.baseCurrency.amount
-* transaction.profitLossInUsd is unchanged
+* transaction.profitLossInHC is unchanged

-TBD

 #### Cryptocurrency withdrawal

-TBD
+The user has withdrawn a cryptocurrency from the exchange.

+It is now know what happens to the currency after the withdrawal, hence

+* We assume that it was converted to the users home-currency (HC) immediately after withdrawal
+* The user must manually specify the realised price (in HC) at which the withdrawn currency was converted

 #### Fiat currency deposit